teseotech/voice_questionnaire_data/README.md

  4. **education level**, i.e., `Licenza elementare o media` (elementary degree), `Diploma di maturità` (high school degree), `Laurea triennale` (Bachelor's degree), `Laurea magistrale o ciclo unico (5 anni)` (master degree), `Dottorato di ricerca` (Ph.D.),
  5. **type of voice**, i.e., `Eva` or `Polly`.

-The other columns in the CSV file (i.e., 6-58) contain the volunteers' judgements of the recommendation.
+The other columns in the CSV file (i.e., 6-58) contain the volunteers' judgements of the recommendations.
 Generally, each recommendation involves two columns, the first shows the politeness rating, while the second addresses persuasiveness.
-However, we did not ask to judge the persuasiveness for the recommendations involving the `B` intent.
+However, we did not ask to judge the persuasiveness for the recommendations concerning the `B` intent because they do not suggest to take an action in a short period of time.

 ### Recommendations
-It follows the list of recommendations in Italians, and the relative English translation.
+It follows the list of recommendations in Italians and the relative English translation.
-The recommendations are organized by intents and strategies.
-The recommendations are organized by intents and strategies, and they are ordered based on CSV column(s).
+The recommendations are organized by intents and strategies, and they are ordered based on CSV column(s), which preserves the order in which they occur in the questionnaires.

 | **Column(s)** | **Intent-Strategy** |                          **Italian Recommendation**                         |                       **English Translation**                       |
 |:-------------:|:-------------------:|:---------------------------------------------------------------------------:|:-------------------------------------------------------------------:|